-Save as disclosed, there are no termination, retirement and post-employment benefits that may be granted to the Directors and key management personnel.
+Save as disclosed above, there are no termination, retirement and post-employment benefits that may be granted to the Directors and key management personnel.

-For FY2020, save for (i) Ms Tan Peck Ling Jocelyn (Head of Corporate Services), and (ii) Ms Tan Peck Ching Jeliane (Head of Supply Chain), being the children of Mr Tan Keng Siong Thomas (the Executive Chairman, CEO and substantial shareholder of the Company), whose remuneration band is between S\$100,001 to S\$150,000, as well as (iii) Mr Tan Wen Hao Justin Anderson (Chief Operating Officer - Offshore & Marine) and (iv) Mr Tan Keng Hoe Melvin (Chief Technical Officer), being the son and brother of Mr Tan Keng Siong Thomas respectively, whose remuneration band is between S\$200,001 to S\$300,000, none of the other full-time employees are related to the Directors, CEO or substantial shareholders of the Company.
+For FY2022, save for (i) Ms Tan Peck Ling Jocelyn (Head of Corporate Services), and (ii) Ms Tan Peck Ching Jeliane (Head of Supply Chain), being the children of Mr Thomas Tan Keng Siong (the Executive Chairman, CEO and substantial shareholder of the Company), whose remuneration band is between S\$150,001 to S\$200,000, as well as (iii) Mr Tan Wen Hao Justin Anderson (Chief Operating Officer - Offshore & Marine) and (iv) Mr Tan Keng Hoe Melvin (Chief Technical Officer), being the son and brother of Mr Thomas Tan Keng Siong respectively, whose remuneration band is between S\$250,001 to S\$500,000, none of the other full-time employees are related to the Directors, CEO or substantial shareholders of the Company.